apnadkarni/blt/doc/filmstrip.rst

   operation below.

 *pathName* **configure** ?\ *option*\ ? ?\ *value*? ?\ *option value ...*\ ?
-  Queries or modifies the configuration options of the filmstrip widget.
+  Queries or modifies the configuration options of the *filmstrip* widget.
   If no *option* is specified, this command returns a list describing all the available options for *pathName* (see **Tk_ConfigureInfo** for information on the format of this list).
-If *option* is specified with no *value*, then a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified) is returned.
+If *option* is specified with no *value*, then a list describing the one named option (this list will be identical to the corresponding sub-list of the value returned if no *option* is specified) is returned.
 If one or more *option-value* pairs are specified, then this command modifies the given widget option(s) to have the given value(s); in this case the command returns an empty